-The Accuphase AC-2 is a high-performance moving coil cartridge from 1980 utilising a tubular sapphire cantilever and line contact diamond.
-Needless to say, jewelled cantilevers like those made from ruby, sapphire and diamond are fabulously stiff…
+The Accuphase AC-2 is a high-performance moving coil cartridge from 1980, utilising a tubular sapphire cantilever and line-contact diamond.
+Jewelled cantilevers like those made from ruby, sapphire and diamond are fabulously stiff.

-BUUUUT… stiff in engineering terms also means brittle.
-Think of a thin glass tube.
-Like glass, jewelled cantilevers break easily when excessive axial forces are applied to them.
+….BUUUUT stiff in engineering terms also means brittle.
+Like glass, jewelled cantilevers break easily when excessive bending forces are applied to them.